tts-tcq-2024/paradigm-shift-in-py-leojones94/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extension 1: Early Warning
+Customers need early warnings to take action, in addition to the alarm that you print after the limit is breached.
+Introduce a 'warning' level with a tolerance of 5% of the upper-limit.

+Example: If the SoC needs to be between 20 and 80, the warning-tolerance is 5% of 80 = 4.
+Warnings need to be displayed in these ranges:

+20 to 20+4 Warning: Approaching discharge
+80-4 to 80 Warning: Approaching charge-peak
+Same for Temperature and Charge-rate.